 The first seeds of the installation were sown in a workshop conversation at Counterpoints Arts’ ‘Art for Social Change’ retreat at Dartington Hall in October of 2016.
-Richard was part of a group discussing different ways that art can help people connect across social, economic and all other divides.
+Richard was part of a group discussing different ways that art can help connect people across social, economic and other divides.

 Shed Your Fears was launched as part of Who Are We?
 Project at Tate Exchange.
 Since it has traveled to YouTube Space, the British Museum, and Bournemouth University’s Festival of Learning.
-It will be on its way to other locations around the country including the Platforma Festival in Newcastle in October , Loughborough University in November 2017.
+It will be on its way to other locations around the country including Loughborough University in November 2017.

 Reviews of Shed Your Fears:

 Seeing each other for the first time – an emotional and tender moment… after emerging from the #shedyourfears confession booth where without seeing each other, we’d revealed our deepest fears for 20 minutes.
 An inspired installation… – a participant in Shed Your Fears

 Outrageous, hilarious but piercing, a sharp critique of modern myth-making The Scotsman